AI-enhanced Collective Intelligence

-Cognitive processes are foundations for the emergence of collective intelligence~\cite{woolley2023understanding}, encompassing knowledge acquisition, information processing, problem-solving, decision-making, language, perception, memory, attention, and reasoning.
+Cognitive processes are foundations for the emergence of collective intelligence~\cite{woolley2024understanding}, encompassing knowledge acquisition, information processing, problem-solving, decision-making, language, perception, memory, attention, and reasoning.
 Human cognition processes evolve and interact with each other during various tasks and experiences.
 Humans can represent the mental states of others, including desires, beliefs, and intentions~\cite{rabinowitz2018machine}, known as the Theory of Mind (ToM).
-Past research, inspired by ToM, showed that the ability of team members' to assess the mental state of others is positively associated with team performance both in face-to-face settings~\cite{woolley2010evidence} and online~\cite{engel2014reading}.
+Past research, inspired by ToM, showed that team members' ability to assess others' mental state is positively associated with team performance both in face-to-face settings~\cite{woolley2010evidence} and online~\cite{engel2014reading}.
 Regarding collective understanding within a group, the Shared Mental Models (SMM) theory is helpful for understanding, predicting, and improving performance in human teams~\cite{andrews2023role}.

 Applying theories such as SMM to human-AI teams is a natural progression in research.
 These models can enhance team performance by ensuring that human and AI members have a similar understanding of tasks and each other~\cite{andrews2023role}, facilitating better prediction of needs and behaviors.
 Developing ToM in AI also improves coordination and adaptability in human-AI teams~\cite{baker2011bayesian}.
 This involves AI's capability to anticipate and respond to new information and behaviors.
-Moreover, recent studies indicate that incorporating "hot" cognition, influenced by emotional states in AI, can further improve human-machine interactions~\cite{cuzzolin2020knowing}.
-Understanding the transactive systems~\cite{woolley20234} of memory, attention, and reasoning within these teams is key to grasping the members’ knowledge and task preferences.
+Moreover, recent studies indicate that incorporating ``hot" cognition, influenced by emotional states in AI, can further improve human-machine interactions~\cite{cuzzolin2020knowing}.
+Understanding the transactive systems~\cite{woolley2023using} of memory, attention, and reasoning within these teams is key to grasping the members’ knowledge and task preferences.